i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Where appropriate, the same block numbers are used.
 We do not reuse NTCP2 block numbers for different uses, so that implementations may share code with NTCP2.

+TODO there are concerns that encouraging implementers to share code may lead to parsing issues.
+Implementers should carefully consider the benefits and risks of sharing code, and ensure that the ordering and valid block rules are different for the two contexts.

 Unencrypted data